yde773786/LocalManager/README.md

 # LocalManager

-A locally hosted web-application which aims to serve as a local cloud service.
+A locally hosted web-application which aims to serve as a local file management service.

 ## Features
   * Authentication (including token-based Authentication)